School District of Palm Beach County

 - What systemic barriers exist within your school or district that create inequitable access to high- quality instructional materials?
 How could you use this Case for Impact as a guide to start dismantling those barriers?

-- Does your district/organization have an Equity Policy?
+- Does your district/organization have an Access and Opportunity Policy?
 How would it change your system’s work if you did?

 - Do you have a rubric to evaluate your district or school’s instructional materials that attends to cultural responsiveness?
 How could the SDPBC rubric be useful to you, if not?

-- If equity is a key piece of your district’s vision, what has grappling with COVID-19 challenges shown you about your students’ access to key instructional resources and opportunities?
-If equity is not a key strategic driver of your district’s shared vision, what has this pandemic made you realize about the need to include a focus on equity?
+- If access and opportunity is a key piece of your district’s vision, what has grappling with COVID-19 challenges shown you about your students’ access to key instructional resources and opportunities?
+If access and opportunity is not a key strategic driver of your district’s shared vision, what has this pandemic made you realize about the need to include a focus on access and opportunity?